hirschf/ATLASInstructions/README.md

 `mvn -version`

-Once you have maven installed, you need to set the JAVA_HOME and CATALINA_HOME (we will need this for a future step) environment variable to point to the JDK.
+Once you have maven installed, you need to set the JAVA_HOME and CATALINA_HOME (we will need this for a future step) environment variables to point to the JDK.
 Do this by opening `~./bash_profile` in your favorite text editor.
 Once you're here, add:

 `export JAVA_HOME=$(/usr/libexec/java_home)`
-'export CATALINA_HOME=/opt/tomcat'
+`export CATALINA_HOME=/opt/tomcat`

-# Step 4: Clone the WebAPI project and make the War file
+# Step 4: Clone the WebAPI project and make the .war file

 For this next step, navigate to a directory you'd like your project to be placed and run: